anubhavsood08/TeleComChurnDetection/README.md

     streamlit run app1.py
 2. Open your web browser and navigate to http://localhost:8501 to use the app.

+## Streamlit App

+You can interact with the model and visualize the results using the Streamlit app deployed [here](https://share.streamlit.io/app/telechurn8/).

 ## File Structure

 - **app1.py**: The main Streamlit app file.